+Prerequisites.
 Course prerequisites are designed to protect the student by ensuring that he or she has the necessary background and preparation for success in the course.
 Transfer courses with equivalent content will be accepted in lieu of stated prerequisites.
 Students should check the prerequisites carefully before registering in a course to be sure that they have been met.
 The instructor can deny admission to a course to a student who has not met the prerequisites.

-However, the instructor also has the authority to waive the stated prerequisites for a course if it is in the interests of the student to do so and if in the instructor's judgment, the student has a background sufficiently adequate to permit satisfactory performance in the course.
+Permission of the Instructor.
+The instructor has the authority to waive the stated prerequisites for a course if it is in the interest of the student to do so and if in the instructor's judgment, the student has a background sufficiently adequate to permit satisfactory performance in the course.
+Students will not receive credit for courses in foreign language or mathematics if credit has been awarded previously for a higher numbered course for which the lower numbered course is a prerequisite.